 This page provides the answers to the following questions:

 1. From what age can pupils work with the Juan y Rosa method?

 Juan y Rosa Part 1 is suitable for children in Key Stage 2 or as the follow-on to ‘Soy Don Toro’.
 We advise that pupils in the first half of Key Stage 2 spend two hours a week working on Juan y Rosa Part 1, in which case it will take them approximately two years to complete it.
-We advise that pupils starting with this method for learning Spanish in the second half of Key Stage 2 spend two to three hours a week on it, in which case Part 1 will take them one year to complete and Part 2 will take 1.5 years.
-In other words, if pupils start working with the Juan y Rosa method in early Key Stage 2 they can spend four years learning Spanish.
+We advise that pupils starting with this method for learning Spanish in the second half of Key Stage 2 spend two to three hours a week on it, in which case Part 1 will take them one year to complete.
+In other words, if pupils start working with the Juan y Rosa method they can spend four years learning Spanish.

 2. Can pupils work independently with the learning method for Spanish?

 The teacher/supervisor coaches and motivates each pupil throughout the learning process, helping them to gain insight into the various learning strategies and encouraging them to shoulder responsibility for their own learning process.

 3. What is the added value of the Edmodo classroom?